Manure Applicator Certification Program

 A manager is a person actively involved in and makes management decisions in the operation of the business.
 A manager is also a representative.
 One manager per business must be designated on the application forms.
 In addition to the certification fees for the manager that are included in the CMS business license fee, the manager must also pay an annual education fee.

 Commercial manure service representative certification is accomplished in one of four ways:

-- View the 3-hour training DVD at your county Extension office
+- View the 3-hour training video at your county Extension office

 - Schedule an appointment to take (and pass) the applicator exam at your local DNR field office.